pjdsant/spyclass/README.md

-# spyclass
+# spyclass - Create using Microsoft .Net C# Application
-Console application to discovery ClassName, Handles and order on Windows by Windows title
+Console application to discovery ClassName, Handles and order on form by windows title